Destinations

 Even though it’s located outside of DC, near Dulles Airport, Wolf Trap National Park for the Performing Arts is one of my favorite area attractions.
 Founded in 1966 as the result of a gift of 100 acres of Northern Virginia farmland, Wolf Trap is the only National Park in the United States devoted to the performing arts.

-This massive facility offers year round programming through the Barns at Wolf Trap and the Filene Center.
+This massive facility offers year-round programming through the Barns at Wolf Trap and the Filene Center.
 The best time to visit is in the summer when a variety of acts, from Bill Cosby to Chicago, all perform onstage at the Filene Center.

 The least expensive tickets at the Filene Center are, in my opinion, the most enjoyable – the lawn seats.
 Over the years, patrons have made lawn seating a tailgating event, bringing elaborate picnics to enjoy before the evening shows.

-It’s a big city that doesn’t seem like it.
-We don’t have sky scrapers and Washington doesn’t feel like a concrete jungle.
-Instead we have amazing historic buildings, lots of green space and neighborhoods that have tremendous character.
+We don’t have skyscrapers and Washington doesn’t feel like a concrete jungle.
+Instead, we have amazing historic buildings, lots of green space and neighborhoods that have tremendous character.

-Bio – Matthew Long, travel writer, blogger and photographer is also Editor-in-Chief and creator of LandLopers.com, one of the top blogs in the world.
+BIO – Matt Long, travel writer, blogger and photographer of LandLopers.com, one of the top blogs in the world.
 As someone who has a bad case of the travel bug, Matt travels the world in order to share tips on where to go, what to see and how to experience the best the world has to offer.
-Matt is a Lonely Planet Featured Blogger as well as a contributor to many other travel sites and publications.
+You can also find him on Twitter and Facebook

 1. Didn’t realised there was so much to see in DC.
 I was in New York for my honeymoon in September and loved it, thinking of going back to the states and might include DC on a trip.
 Thanks for the post.

-4. I think Washington DC is a great town to visit.
+2. I think Washington DC is a great town to visit.
 Good to get a local’s take on some of the best things to see and do there.
 Totally agree with Matt’s recommendation about Mount Vernon as a side trip, too.

-5. Great Article.
+3. Great Article.
 I also live in DC and these are some wonderful tips.
 I would add that U street is a great area to go out in for Drinks/ Dinner -plus there is some unique shopping ther during the day.

 For cheap accomidations I would also take a look at Rosslyn in Arlington.
 You can take a $5 bus strait there from Dulles International Airport and it’s on two metro lines – both blue and orange (the same line as the Smithsonian stop.
 Plus its walking distance to Georgetown.

-Good luck getting a reservation at Minibar :-)
+Good luck getting a reservation at Minibar 🙂